Another technique for you to try...this time we are going for a Faux Leather Effect.

 The effect we are trying to get here is that of antique patchwork leather, and it adds an unusual look to your cards.

-Find that old roll of masking tape and we will give it a try.
+Find that old roll of masking tape tucked away at the back of the drawer, and we will give it a try.

-Add torn off strips of masking tape in a random way all over the cardstock, until it is completely covered.
+Add lots of torn off strips of masking tape in a random way all over the cardstock, until you have it all completely covered.

 Don't worry about it being neat, but try to make sure that all the edges are stuck down properly.

-The next step is to cover it all with VersaMark and the sprinkle some clear embossing powder all over.
+The next step is to cover it all with VersaMark.

-Shake the surplus back onto some creased paper and pour it back into the container for the next time.
+Shake the surplus back onto some spare, creased paper and pour it carefully back into the container for the next time.

-Once the powder is heated it will melt and go shiny.
+With your heat tool hold it over the powder and once it is heated it will melt and go shiny.

 Leave it to cool, and don't worry if it curls.
-You can glue it to some stronger backing card and it will lie flat.
+You can glue it to some stronger backing card and it will lie flat again.

 Try using different colours of inks, or blend two of them together to match your scheme.